motet-a/yan/README.md

 - **The parentheses after `return`**

   TODO: Check for the space after `return`

 - **The trailing whitespaces at the end of the lines**

+Forbiden statements like `for` and `switch` are not implemented in the parser.
+If you use one, it leads to a syntax error.

 ## Run the tests